U.S. Bank Altitude Go Visa Signature Card Review

 With this card, you earn:

-- 3% cash back on dining and entertainment
+- 3% cash back on dining, entertainment, popular streaming services, and at grocery stores

 - 1% cash back on all other purchases